Yasmine Iskander is an intuitive abstract artist. She works primarily with acrylics on canvas and on paper.

 Yasmine has exhibited in Virginia at The Torpedo Factory and Del Ray Artisans in Alexandria, Children’s National Medical Center in DC, the Underground Gallery in Crystal City, ArtSpace in Falls Church, the Arlington County Board in Arlington, the State of Virginia General Assembly Building and the SunTrust Bank Art Gallery in Richmond.
 Her piece “Volcano” got a Curator’s Award in the Del Ray Artisans’ March Melee (2016).
 In 2018, Yasmine got an Artistic Achievement Award from the Community Artists Mentoring Program of the Arlington Artists Alliance.

 Most recently, she won the Second Prize in the Kennedy Center 2018-2019 VSA Emerging Young Artists Program (a Jean Kennedy Smith Arts and Disability Program to recognize and showcase the work of emerging young artists living with disabilities).
-As winner of this curated competition, her piece “Dragon” is currently part of an exhibition entitled Detour which opened in Washington (Rayburn House in Capitol Hill) and will be touring the country for up to two years.
+Her winning piece “Dragon” is currently on exhibit at the Hall of States in the Kennedy Center in Washington DC.